Koreas exchange warning shots along sea border amid tensions | Law-Order

 - South Korea

-The rival Koreas say they've exchanged warning shots along near their disputed western sea boundary.
+The rival Koreas exchanged warning shots along their disputed western sea boundary on Monday, their militaries said, amid heightened tensions over North Korea's recent barrage of weapons tests.

-South Korea's military says its navy fired warning shots to repel a North Korean merchant ship that it says violated the sea boundary early on Monday.
+South Korea's Joint Chiefs of Staff said in a statement that its navy broadcast warning and fired warning shots to repel a North Korean merchant ship that it says violated the sea boundary early on Monday.

 There were no reports of clashes between the Koreas.